-If you do not own a cell phone, the least expensive source for student long distance is a long distance calling card purchased at a retailer such as Paul's, Wal Mart, Costco, or other area retailers.
+If you do not own a cell phone, the least expensive source for student long distance is a long distance calling card, purchased at a retailer such as Albertson's, Wal Mart, Costco, or other area retailers.

 Receiving off-campus calls

-The phone number you are provided by the TMR Help Desk is the number to supply to those trying to call you for this year.
+The phone number you are provided by the Help Desk is the number to supply to those trying to call you.
 If you leave NNU or move to a new room, you will need to notify the TMR so your phone number can be reprogrammed to be available to you in your new room.
 Student phone numbers do not work in off-campus apartments, such as the "Holly 1000" apartments.

 - When you hear the automated message come on press * (asterisk key).

-- The attendant will ask for a Passcode.
-Enter 9999.
+- This first time, the auto attendant will ask for a Passcode.
+Enter 9999, the temporary PIN.

-- After this, the auto attendant will walk you through the process of choosing your own pass code, creating a greeting and recording your name.
+- After this, the auto attendant will walk you through the process of choosing your own pass code or PIN, creating a greeting and recording your name.

 Accessing Voice Mail Off-campus

 If you want to check voice mail without email, dial 467-8989.
 At the prompt, enter your extension number.
 Put in your PIN (pass code) when prompted.
 Follow the rest of the prompts to retrieve, save, or delete your messages.